welchbj/bscan/README.md

-  -h, --help            show this help message and exit --brute-pass-list F   filename of password list to use for brute-forcing --brute-user-list F   filename of user list to use for brute-forcing --cmd-print-width I   the maximum integer number of characters allowed when
+  -h, --help            show this help message and exit --brute-pass-list F   filename of password list to use for brute-forcing --brute-user-list F   filename of user list to use for brute-forcing --cmd-print-width I   the maximum integer number of characters allowed when printing
-                        printing a running subprocess --hard                force overwrite of existing directories --max-concurrency I   maximum integer number of subprocesses to run at a time;
-                        a non-positive value indicates an unbounded max --no-program-check    disable ensuring the presence of required system programs --no-file-check       disable checking the presence of files such as configured wordlists
+                        the command used to spawn a running subprocess (defaults to 80) --hard                force overwrite of existing directories --max-concurrency I   maximum integer number of subprocesses permitted to be running concurrently (defaults to 20) --no-program-check    disable checking the presence of required system programs --no-file-check       disable checking the presence of files such as configured wordlists
-  --output-dir D        the base directory in which to write output files --patterns [ [ ...]]  regex patterns to highlight in output text --status-interval I   integer number of seconds to pause in between printing
+  --output-dir D        the base directory in which to write output files --patterns [ [ ...]]  regex patterns to highlight in output text --ping-sweep          enable ping sweep filtering of hosts from a network range
-                        status updates; a non-positive value disables updates --ping-sweep          whether to filter hosts from a network via a ping sweep before more intensive scans --quick-only          whether to only run the quick scan (and not include the thorough scan over all ports) --quick-scan QS       the method for peforming the initial port scan:
+                        before running more intensive scans --quick-only          whether to only run the quick scan (and not include the thorough scan over all ports) --qs-method S         the method for performing the initial TCP port scan; must correspond to a configured port scan --status-interval I   integer number of seconds to pause in between printing status updates; a non-positive value disables updates (defaults to 30) --ts-method S         the method for performing the thorough TCP port scan; must correspond to a configured port scan --udp                 whether to run UDP scans --udp-method S        the method for performing the UDP port scan; must correspond to a configured port scan --verbose-status      whether to print verbose runtime status updates, based on frequency specified by `--status-interval` flag --version             program version
-                        `unicornscan` or `nmap`
-  --udp                 whether to run UDP scans --verbose-status      whether to print verbose runtime status updates, based on
-                        frequency specified by `--status-interval` flag --version             program version